viktor-shilay/weatherAnalyzer/README.md

 Now you have weather-app running on port 8080 and postgres database running on 5432 port.

 ## API Endpoints
+To send HTTP requests you can use Swagger (available at http://localhost:8080/api/v1/swagger-ui.html) or [Postman](https://www.postman.com/downloads/) or something like that.

 ### 1. Get the actual weather information